 - High Stability: As already mentioned, since SSDs don’t need unstable rotating discs, they’re less prone to ‘skipping’ during data encryption and decryption process, thereby ensuring that every single piece of information/activity on your website is properly stored.

 Too good to be true!
 What are the major disadvantages of using SSD?

 There are two sides to every coin and SSDs are no exception.
 One biggest short coming of SSDs is COST!

 - SSDs are very expensive and their price per gigabyte of data storage is much larger when compared to traditional HDDs.
 If you choose an SSD for your server, you’ll have to pay more for less space.

 - While the validity of this claim is still under debate, there is a conception out there that while SSDs have great download speeds, they can’t write data nearly as fast as an HDD.

 - While an HDD gives warning signs before failing, SSD doesn’t.
 It it’s going to fail, it fails.
 Simple as that.
 You don’t get any chance to take pre-emptive actions.

 Wrapping things up:

-SDDs sure are the future, and at the trend they are evolving, you might want to jump on the train as soon as possible to reap the benefits properly.
+SDDs sure is the future, and at the trend, they are evolving, you might want to jump on the train as soon as possible to reap the benefits properly.